 So next idea was Frankie & Benny’s.
 But their set up is booths, so they could fit 5 of us in at that time, and the other 5 would have to wait another 40 minutes.
 Oh, and they couldn’t take a buggy and the car seat wouldn’t fit in the booths either.
 So basically they can’t cater for babies who can’t sit on a seat!
 Not a family restaurant they claim to be.

 Final stop a pub on a big housing estate shopping parade The Hanwell Arms.
 Yes they were white busy but as lots of people were sitting outside they were quite happy for us to push couple of tables together.
 They even helped us move back a little to give us a bit more room.
 And the food was good, and cheap.

-N was a star considering it was over his usual bedtime.
-He had his usual bottle, refused to aleep in the buggy, so spent the evening sat looking around on his dad’s knee.
+N was a star considering it was past his usual bedtime.
+He had his usual bottle, refused to sleep in the buggy, so spent the evening sat looking around on his dad’s knee.
 It was our first proper family outing as well which was nice.

 I was a bit worried about how bedtime would go.
-Got him home, fed him another bottle after changing him, then he went straight to sleep at 8, and he’s still sleeping now at 6.30.
+We got him home, fed him another bottle after changing him, then he went straight to sleep at 8, and he slept until 6.30.
 Perfect.

 It goes to show:

 A) how some family restaurants really aren’t for children under about 2 years old if not older.

 b) when places say they can cater for large groups even though they won’t take bookings, they won’t be able to due to sod’s law.